numpy/numpy/doc/source/user/basics.interoperability.rst

 object which is a subclass (subtype) of the ndarray.
 It can be used to change attributes after construction, or to update meta-information from the “parent.”

-The ``__array_wrap__`` method “wraps up the action” in the sense of allowing a subclass to set the type of the return value and update attributes and metadata.
+The ``__array_wrap__`` method “wraps up the action” in the sense of allowing any object (such as user-defined functions) to set the type of its return value and update attributes and metadata.
 This can be seen as the opposite of the ``__array__`` method.
-At the end of every ufunc, this method is called on the input object with the highest *array priority*, or the output object if one was specified.
+At the end of every object that implements ``__array_wrap__``, this method is called on the input object with the highest *array priority*, or the output object if one was specified.
 The ``__array_priority__`` attribute is used to determine what type of object to return in situations where there is more than one possibility for the Python type of the returned object.
-Subclasses may opt to use this method to transform the output array into an instance of the subclass and update metadata before returning the array to the user.
+For example, subclasses may opt to use this method to transform the output array into an instance of the subclass and update metadata before returning the array to the user.

 For more information on these methods, see :ref:`basics.subclassing` and :ref:`specific-array-subtyping`.